Kita-ku, Niigata

 Kita-ku (北区, Kita-ku) is one of the eight wards of Niigata City, Niigata Prefecture, in the Hokuriku region of Japan.
-As of 1 September 2018, the ward had an estimated population of 74,559 in households and a population density of 690 persons per km².
+As of 1 September 2018, the ward had an estimated population of 74,559 in households and a population density of 690 persons per km^{2}.
 The total area of the ward was 107.72 sqkm.

 Geography

 Kita-ku is located in north-east Niigata city, and is bordered by the Sea of Japan to the north.